comunica/Article-ISWC2018-Resource/content/related-work.md

 Furthermore, the TPF client is built for the Web, as it can run in any JavaScript environment, such as the browser.

 [Jena](cite:cites jena), [RDFLib](cite:cites rdflib), [rdflib.js](cite:cites rdflibjs) and [rdfstore-js](cite:cites rdfstorejs)
-are frameworks for handling RDF data and include an API for evaluating SPARQL queries.
+are examples of frameworks for handling RDF data and include an API for evaluating SPARQL queries.
 Jena is a Java framework, RDFLib is a python package, and rdflib.js and rdfstore-js are JavaScript modules.
 Jena, or more specifically the ARQ API, and RDFLib are fully SPARQL 1.1 compliant. rdflib.js and rdfstore-js both support a subset of SPARQL 1.1.